merchise/xotl.ql/docs/source/overview.rst

   for parent in somequery:
       print(parent)

 If no translator is configured an exception is raised.

-This allows to keep things simple at the data-consuming level.
+Configuring a default translator for the context allows to keep things simple at the data-consuming level.
 However, this by no means the only way to retrieve data from a query.
 You could use a translator directly instead of using the "default" one.
 See more on :ref:`translation`.

 Footnotes